acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Expect the Opposite
 Fri, 29 Dec 2017 00:43:29

-"If yours truly has learned anything living in Washington, D.C. since 1976, it&rdquo;s that when you need to know where the country is headed in the near future, check the conventional wisdom among America&rdquo;s political, academic and media elites, then expect the opposite to occur."&mdash;Mark Tapscott
+"If yours truly has learned anything living in Washington, D.C. since 1976, it&rsquo;s that when you need to know where the country is headed in the near future, check the conventional wisdom among America&rsquo;s political, academic and media elites, then expect the opposite to occur."&mdash;Mark Tapscott

 ## 2018